ressurectit/ng-grid/readme.md

 #### *Properties*
  - `inputs`
     - `pagingOptions: {pagesDispersion?: number, itemsPerPageValues: number[]}` - Gets or sets options specific to paging implementation DEFAULT: {itemsPerPageValues: null, pagesDispersion: 4}
     - `page: number` - Gets or sets index of currently selected page
     - `itemsPerPage: number` - Gets or sets number of items currently used for paging
     - `totalCount: number` - Gets or sets number of all items that are paged with current filter criteria
+ - `outputs`
+    - `pageChange: EventEmitter<number>` - Occurs when index of currently selected page has been changed
+    - `itemsPerPageChange: EventEmitter<number>` - Occurs when number of items per page currently selected has been changed

+---
+### `PreviousNextPagingComponent` - Component used for rendering paging with next and previous buttons

+#### *Summary*
+Paging used for switching to next or previous page.
+Allows you to jump to first page.
+Allows you to select items per page.
+If you use `NaN` as items per page value, allows you to display all items.
+This paging does not require total count of all items available for displaying to work correctly.

+#### *Extends*
+- `PagingAbstractComponent`

+#### *Decorators*
+ - `Component()`
+    - `selector: "next-previous-paging"`
+    - `changeDetection: ChangeDetectionStrategy.OnPush`

+#### *Properties*
+ - `inputs`
+    - `pagingOptions: {itemsPerPageValues: number[]}` - Gets or sets options specific to paging implementation DEFAULT: {itemsPerPageValues: null}
+    - `page: number` - Gets or sets index of currently selected page
+    - `itemsPerPage: number` - Gets or sets number of items currently used for paging
+    - `totalCount: number` - Gets or sets number of all items that are paged with current filter criteria